CavernCrawlers/CavernCrawlers.github.io/Warrior-Rogue.md

 - 4d6sp

 ## Class Abilities

+### Damage Bonus
+Warriors are experts at dealing damage.
+This bonus is added to the damage of all attacks they make.

 ### Fortune's Favor
 You have greater luck than other characters.
 Your Base and Max **Fortune Points** are each increased by 1.